Dasharo/docs/docs/variants/msi_z690/openness_analysis.md

 * Dasharo has much less free space than AMI, however it must be noted that Dasharo contains 3! copies of functional firmware, but AMI only a single copy.
 Without vboot, BIOS region free space would reach over 70%!
-* While Dasharo BIOS region openness is 50%, when compared with Intel ME and descriptor, the overall openness score is around 38%
+* While BIOS region's Dasharo Openness Score is 50%, when compared with Intel ME and descriptor, the overall Dasharo Openness Score is 38%
 * ME share is different because the size of BIOS code is different on both distributions